nuviojs/nuviojs-template-1/README.md

-# Nazarajs
+# Nuviojs

-NazaraJs is the only 100% customizable , scalable and full control ecommerce solution available to developers.It is a fully open-source, self-hostable, developer-first ecommerce framework built entirely with Next.js and shadcn/ui.
+Nuviojs is the only 100% customizable , scalable and full control ecommerce solution available to developers.It is a fully open-source, self-hostable, developer-first ecommerce framework built entirely with Next.js and shadcn/ui.
 It gives you full control over your storefront, admin panel, and backend functionality.

-Inspired by open platforms like Linux and shadcn/ui, Nazarajs is designed to be elegant, extendable, and truly yours.
+Inspired by open platforms like Linux and shadcn/ui, Nuviojs is designed to be elegant, extendable, and truly yours.

 ## Features